UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session07.rst

 Complete the Circle class

-Decide what you are going to do for your proejct,
+Decide what you are going to do for your proejct, and send me a simple proposal.